 - 3. What are the penalties for violating PC 417.4?

 - 4. Can I get a conviction expunged?

 - 5. Are there similar crimes?

-A prosecutor must prove the following to successfully convict a defendant of brandishing an imitation firearm:
+A prosecutor must prove the following to successfully convict you of brandishing an imitation firearm:

-- the defendant drew or exhibited an imitation firearm in a threatening manner against another person,
+- you drew or exhibited an imitation firearm in a threatening manner against another person,

-- the defendant’s act caused someone to fear bodily harm to himself or herself or someone else,
+- your actions caused someone to fear bodily harm to themself or someone else,

 - that fear of harm was reasonable,1 and

-- when the defendant drew or exhibited the imitation firearm, he/she was not acting in self-defense or in defense of someone else.2
+- when you drew or exhibited the imitation firearm, you were not acting in self-defense or in defense of someone else.2

 An “imitation firearm” is a device that is so substantially similar to a real firearm in color and overall appearance that a reasonable person would believe that it is a real firearm.3